 Discover one of the darkest chapters of 20th century European history on this tour from Krakow to Auschwitz.
-With a professional guide and avoiding queues at the entrance, you will learn firsthand this macabre history and the various highlights of the Auschwitz concentration camp, such as the crematorium or the so-called wall of death, something that will leave you amazed.
+With a professional guide and avoiding the queues at the entrance, you will learn first-hand about this macabre history and the various highlights of the Auschwitz concentration camp, such as the crematorium or the so-called Wall of Death, something that will leave you amazed.

-Located about 50 kilometers from Krakow, is located the concentration camp where more than one million people died during the Second World War and the Holocaust.
-You will go to this place in an air-conditioned bus, which will return to Krakow at the end of the guided tour.
+Located some 50 kilometres from Krakow, this is the concentration camp where more than a million people died during the Second World War and the Holocaust.
+You will travel to this site in an air-conditioned bus, which will return to Krakow at the end of the guided tour.

-- This 7-hour tour includes entrance fees to the Auschwitz concentration camp .
+- This 7-hour tour includes entrance tickets to the Auschwitz concentration camp .

-- Take advantage of the professional guide who will accompany you during the tour to see the various sites of the complex, such as the crematoria, the barracks or the so-called "wall of death".
+- Take advantage of the professional guide who will accompany you on the tour to see the various parts of the complex, such as the crematoria, the barracks and the so-called "Wall of Death".

 - Headphones for better listening to the guide

 Select participants and date

 What to expect